FHA Down Payment Requirements in 2024: The Definitive Guide

 As stated above, the absolute minimum down payment requirement for this particular program is 3.5% of the purchase price or the appraised value of home, whichever is less.

-What if I can’t come up with the 3.5 percent amount that’s required?
+What if I can’t come up with the 3.5% that’s required?

 Is it possible to get an FHA loan with no down payment?

 No, at this time the Federal Housing Administration does not offer any zero-down mortgage programs.
-At a minimum, borrowers who use an FHA loan to buy a house must make a minimum investment of 3.5%, which caps the LTV ratio at 96.5%.
+At a minimum, borrowers who use an FHA loan to buy a house must make a minimum investment of 3.5%, which in turn limits the LTV ratio to 96.5%.

 Will the minimum required investment go up in the future?